Codworth/esp-host/README.md

     -after flashing completes, connect to "PS4-WIFI" using "easy setting" then go to [Settings] > [User Guide]

-    -NOTE: windows users must use the appropraite com port when flashing with esptool.py
+    -NOTE: windows users must use the appropriate com port when flashing with esptool.py

-Compataible boards:
+Compatible boards:

 These are the most popluar esp8266 boards, but any esp8266 with 4M flash or larger will work.